 Medicare Part A is responsible for covering hospital expenses when a Medicare recipient is formally admitted.
 Part A may include coverage for inpatient surgeries, recovery from surgery, multi-day hospital stays due to illness or injury, or other inpatient procedures.
 Part A covers the first 60 days of a hospital stay after the associated deductible and coinsurance payments have been made.
 Part A also includes coverage for skilled nursing facilities and hospice care.

-What Does it Mean for a Hospital to “Accept Assignment?”
+What Does it Mean for a Hospital to “Accept Assignment”?

 Medicare determines reimbursement based on whether or not a provider participates in Medicare services.
 This is known as “accepting assignment.”
 Providers that fully accept assignment are known as participating providers.
 They agree to accept all of Medicare’s predetermined prices for all procedures and tests that are provided under Medicare coverage.
 This means that no matter what a hospital normally charges for a procedure, they agree to only charge Medicare recipients a set price.
 The majority of providers fall into this category.

-If a provider is a non-participating provider, it means that they have not signed a contract with Medicare to accept the insurance company’s prices for all procedures, but they do for accept assignment for some.
+If a provider is a non-participating provider, it means that they have not signed a contract with Medicare to accept the insurance company’s prices for all procedures, but they do accept assignment for some.
 This is mainly due to the fact that Medicare reimbursement amounts are often lower than those received from private insurance companies.
 For these providers, the patient may be required to pay for the full cost of the visit up front and can then seek personal reimbursement from Medicare afterwards.

 The amount for each procedure or test that is not contracted with Medicare can be up to 15 percent higher than the Medicare approved amount.
 In addition, Medicare will only reimburse patients for 95 percent of the Medicare approved amount.
 This means that the patient may be required to pay up to 20 percent extra in addition to their standard deductible, copayments, coinsurance payments, and premium payments.